kubeshop/tracetest/docs/docs/getting-started/detailed-installation.md

   Just learning tracing!
 Install Tracetest, OpenTelemetry Collector and the sample app.
 ```

-By choosing any option, this installer will create a `tracetest` directory in the current directory and will add a `docker-compose.yaml` file on it.
+By choosing any option, this installer will create a `tracetest` directory in the current directory and will add a `docker-compose.yaml` file to it.
 If you choose the first one, the `docker-compose.yaml` will have only Tracetest and its dependencies.
 By choosing the second, a sample app called [Pokeshop](../live-examples/pokeshop/overview.md) will be installed with Tracetest, allowing you to create some tests against it in the future.

 For demonstration purposes, we will choose `Just learning tracing!
 Install Tracetest, OpenTelemetry Collector and the sample app.` option.

-### 4. Finish the installation
+### 4. Finish the installation.

-After that, Tracetest will proceed the installation and show how you can start it.
+Tracetest will proceed with the installation and show how to start it.

 ```text title="Expected output:"
 -> Thanks!
 We are ready to install TraceTest now